ptdecker/openscad/README.md

 the lid.
 Like all the OpenSCAD designs on this site, the source file is parameterized so the box dimensions can be customized as needed.

+## ROM Emulator Case

+This is a custom case for the [EPROM Emulator](https://mygeekyhobby.com/2020/07/05/eprom-emulator/) created by Kris Sekula at [My Geeky Hobby](https://mygeekyhobby.com/about/).
+The dimensions are based on version v1.9 (Jan-2022) of his emulator and is designed to not require the PCB to be removed from the 3D printed base plate that Kris provides.
+The lid is still under design.
+OpenSCAD design files are proided.

 ## Self-Stacking Tarot Boxes

 These are self-stacking boxes designed to hold tarot card decks in a uniform